-Reflect your institution's policies for use in admission for Fall 2017.
+Reflect your institution's policies for use in admission for Fall 2020.

 Require Recommend Require for Some Consider if Submitted Not used

-SAT or ACT х
+SAT or ACT Х

 ACT only

 SAT only

-SAT and SAT subject tests or ACT х
+SAT and SAT subject tests or ACT

-SAT Subject Tests
+SAT Subject Tests Х

-- B. If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2017 please indicate which ONE of the following applies: - ACT with Writing recommended - SAT with Essay component recommended - C. Please indicate how your institution will use the SAT or ACT essay component:
+- B. If your institution will make use of the SAT or ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2020 please indicate which ONE of the following applies: - ACT with or without Writing accepted - SAT with or without Essay component accepted - C. Please indicate how your institution will use the SAT or ACT essay component:

 SAT essay ACT essay

-For admission X Х
+For admission

 For placement

 For advising

 In place of an application essay

 As a validity check on the application essay

 No college policy as of now

-Not using essay component
+Not using essay component x х